 * The figure shows the number of reported alumni including international students.

 * "Jusotsu" : When students graduate/finish multiple colleges or graduate schools.

 (as of February 8, 2017)

-Ritsumeikan University aims to contribute to international society by conducting commissioned programs, bilateral projects, disaster relief projects and running the Kyoto United Nations Depository Library.
+Ritsumeikan University aims to contribute to international society by conducting commissioned programs, bilateral projects and disaster relief projects.